 First consider the case where $c$ is transcendental over $P(I)$.
-One can find using Ramsey (see e.g. \cite[Lemma 5.1.3]{tent_ziegler_2012}) a sequence $I'$ indexed by $\abs{T}^+$ that is indiscernible over $c$ with the same EM-type as $I$ over $c$.
-In particular, $c$ is still transcendental over $P(I')$.
-Both $I$ and $I'$ are indiscernible and have the same EM-type over the empty set, so there is an automorphism mapping $I'\mapsto I$.
-If we apply this automorphism on $c$ we get $c'$ transcendental over $P(I)$ such that $I$ is indiscernible over $c'$.
-By \cref{extend to automorphism} there is an automorphism fixing $P(I)$ pointwise and mapping $c'\mapsto c$, so $I$ is indiscernible over $c$, a contradiction.
+In particular, $c$ is transcendental over $P(a_0)$ and $P(a_1)$.
+There is an automorphism mapping $a_0$ to $a_1$, as they have the same type over the empty set.
+Apply this automorphism on $c$ to get $c'$ which is transcendental over $a_1$.
+Both $c$ and $c'$ are transcendental over $P(a_1)$, so by \cref{extend to automorphism} $c$ and $c'$ have the same type over $P(a_1)$ in ACF$_T$.
+This is a contradiction, as we have $\vDash \phi(a_1, c')$ and $\vDash \lnot\phi(a_1, c)$.

-Now consider the case where $c$ is algebraic over $P(I)$, there is some finite subsequence $I_0\subseteq I$ and finite tuple $b\in P$ such that $c$ is algebraic over $I_0b$.
+Now consider the case where $c$ is algebraic over $P(I)$.
+There is some finite subsequence $I_0\subseteq I$ and some finite tuple $b\in P$, such that $c$ is algebraic over $I_0b$.
 Let $I'\subseteq I$ be some end segment starting after $I_0$; note that $I'$ is indiscernible over $I_0$.
 As $P$ is NIP (\cref{P NIP}), by \cref{NIP end segment} there is an end segment $I''\subseteq I'$ that is indiscernible over $I_0b$.
 It follows that $I''$ is also indiscernible over $\acl(I_0b)$, and in particular over $c$, a contradiction. \end{proof}

-\begin{example} Let ACVF be the theory of algebraically closed valued fields in the divisibility language, that is the language of rings with a binary relation $x|y$ signifying $v(x)<v(y)$.
-ACVF is NIP, so $\ACF_\mathrm{ACVF}$ is NIP. \end{example}
+\begin{corollary} Let ACVF be the theory of algebraically closed valued fields in the divisibility language, that is the language of rings with a binary relation $x|y$ signifying $v(x)<v(y)$.
+ACVF is NIP, so $\ACF_\mathrm{ACVF}$ is NIP. \end{corollary}

 \begin{remarkcnt} One could also use a counting type approach to prove preservation of NIP, similar to the proof of \cref{lambda stability}.
 This would require working in a generic extension of ZFC such that $\mathrm{ded}(\kappa)^{\aleph_0}<2^\kappa$ for some infinite cardinal $\kappa$ (where $\mathrm{ded}(\kappa)$ is the supremum of cardinalities of linear orders with a dense subset of size $\le \kappa$).
 For an expanded explanation of this approach, see \cite[Theorem II.4.10]{shelah1990classification} and \cite[Corollary 24]{Adler07introductionto}.